-It is an information system whose full name is"Key Indicators, a Strategic Support System" and
+It was a management information system whose full name was "Key Indicators, a Strategic Support System" and

 the common use acronym "KI/SSS".

-KI/SSS is a PC based system that has been distributed, monthly, on CD-ROM since 1990.
+KI/SSS was a PC based system that has been distributed, monthly, on CD-ROM since 1990.

 It was designed and produced completely in-house, and was one of the first PC CD-ROM